hyling/kean.github.io/_posts/2017-06-11-introducting-rxnuke.markdown

 # Conclusion

 I hope that `RxNuke` becomes a valuable addition to Nuke.
 It brings power to solve many common use cases which are hard to implement without Rx. `RxNuke` is still very early stage.
-As it evolves it's going to bring more examples, and more `Nuke` extensions to give you power to build the exact image loading pipelines that you want.
+As it evolves it's going to bring some new powerful features made possible by Rx, more examples of common use cases, and more `Nuke` extensions to give you power to build the exact image loading pipelines that you want.

 > If you have any questions, additions or corrections to the examples from the article please feel free to leave a comment below, or hit me up on [Twitter](https://twitter.com/a_grebenyuk).